aclysma/skulpin/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/El99FgGSzfg/0.jpg)](https://www.youtube.com/watch?v=El99FgGSzfg "Video of Skulpin")

+## Feature Flags

+* `complete` - Includes all the below features. ** This is on by default **
+* `shaper` - Enables text shaping with Harfbuzz and ICU
+* `svg` - This feature enables the SVG rendering backend
+* `textlayout` - Makes the Skia module skparagraph available, which contains types that are used to lay out paragraphs

+More information on these flags is available in the [skia-safe readme](https://crates.io/crates/skia-safe)

+The `skia-bindings` prebuilt binaries are only available for certain combinations of features.
+As of this writing, it is available for none, each feature individually, or all features enabled.
+The `vulkan` feature is required and implicitly used, so enabling any features individually will substantially increase build times.
+It's recommended to use all features (default behavior), or disable all features. (use `default-features = false`)

 ## Documentation

 Documentation fails to build on docs.rs because the skia_safe crate requires an internet connection to build.
 (It will